makrai/notes/zarriess21-decoding-survey.md

     they do not obtain better BLEU scores from wider beams with their method
-  * Stern+ [52] also note that their non-autoregressive insertion transformer obtains better performance (up to 4 points in BLEU) when using an EOS penalty, i.e., a scalar that is substracted from the log probability of the end token
+  * Stern+ [52] also note that their non-autoregressive insertion transformer obtains better performance (up to 4 points in BLEU) when using an EOS penalty, ie, a scalar that is substracted from the log probability of the end token
 * Newman+ [59] compare two settings: models that are trained on sequences ending in EOS (+EOS) and models trained on sequences without EOS (-EOS)
-  * -EOS models achieve better length generalization on synthetic datasets, i.e., these models are able to generate longer sequences than observed in the training set
+  * -EOS models achieve better length generalization on synthetic datasets, ie, these models are able to generate longer sequences than observed in the training set
   * not attribute sub-optimal decisions in stopping to the decoding procedure, but to model design and model failure